Last Updated on July 9, 2023

 There was a kettle, and a can of instant coffee in the cupboard.
 That’s it.
 It was not good.

 Next time, I’ll be more prepared.
-I’ve done the research, and I’m happy to share with you some ideas about how to make your instant coffee taste better.
+I’ve done the research, and here are nine things that I now know will make instant coffee taste better:

 Waka is bringing a specialty coffee sensibility to the instant coffee market, and their 100% single-origin Arabica coffee is easily the closest thing to fresh-brewed you will find.
 Their Colombian is a nice, medium roast with citrus notes, quite unlike any instant coffee you may know.